Janusec/JANUCAT/README.md

 ## 1.1 System Requirements

-JANUCAT provides SaaS service, so only web browser is required.
+JANUCAT provides SaaS service, so only web browser is required (Chrome is preferred).
-Chrome is preferred.
+If you need on-premise private deployment by yourself, please select On-Premise/Private mode when you apply for free trial, once your application is approved, the download link and user guide will be send to you by email.

 ## 1.2 Trial Application